Begun construction: Navigating today’s challenges

 Understand the IRS rules for begun construction and how new federal actions may impact clean energy tax credits.

 In normal parlance, “begun construction” might mean the official start of physical construction activities such as site preparation, excavation, or foundation work.
-In today’s clean energy tax credit market, projects looking to retain eligibility for tax credits must apply a very nuanced application of the meaning of “begun construction” and, in this context, understanding the technical tax definition of beginning construction and following some very specific rules will be critical to qualifying projects for tax credits.
+In today’s clean energy tax credit market, projects looking to retain eligibility for tax credits must apply a very nuanced application of the meaning of “begun construction,” and in this context, understanding the technical tax definition of beginning construction and following some very specific rules will be critical to qualifying projects for tax credits.

 History: IRS Notice 2018-59: Establishing Construction Start For the ITC